arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 |  **Power Pins**  |     4     | `VIN`, `5V`, `3V3`, `GND` |          Power supply and ground           |
 | **Special Pins** |     2     |     `RESET`, `VBATT`      |         System control and backup          |

-The Nano R4 offers several advanced pin capabilities including multi-function pins that can serve multiple purposes depending on your project needs, native +5 VDC operation for compatibility with classic Arduino shields, internal +3.3 VDC level translation for modern sensors and electronic components via Qwicc, and built-in advanced peripherals such as DAC, CAN bus and operational amplifiers on specific pins of the board.
+The Nano R4 offers several advanced pin capabilities including multi-function pins that can serve multiple purposes depending on your project needs, native +5 VDC operation for compatibility with classic Arduino shields, internal +3.3 VDC level translation for modern sensors and electronic components via Qwiic, and built-in advanced peripherals such as DAC, CAN bus and operational amplifiers on specific pins of the board.

 The following table shows the electrical specifications and operating limits for all pins on the Nano R4 board: